 - Magento extension migration: For some modules, besides installation and configuration, we also need to import their data to Magento 2 or adjust their style on the front-end to match the theme.

 - Blog migration: The blog of Rue B is built on WordPress, not a part of its Magento website.
 However, the client wants to merge the blog and the shop on only one website after migration to Magento 2.
 The difficulty here is not at enabling blog function on the new site but migrating all blog posts from WordPress to Magento.

 - M2E Pro integration: M2E is a quite complicated module.
-After installation, we have to transfer the data from M2E Pro module for Magento 1 to M2E Pro module for Magento 2, including all configurations, listings, and orders.
+After installation, we have to transfer the data from the M2E Pro module for Magento 1 to the M2E Pro module for Magento 2, including all configurations, listings, and orders.

 - Email templates migration: After migrating emails templates from Magento 1 to 2, there are a lot of content errors that we must fix.

 Although there are many issues initially, we could find proper solutions thanks to our strong experience in Magento 2 migration.